 After you have parked your car on Clarke Lane Kerridge, begin the walk at the second bridge taking the first straight entrance down to the canal.
 Walking North along the tow path in the direction of Kerridge wharf.

 Walk for approximately 1/4 of a mile to the next bridge passing the wharf at Kerridge.
-This was used for sending the stone quarryed from the ridge above, down and old tramway,which you will see today.
+This was used for sending the stone quarried from the ridge above, and down a horse drawn tramway,the road behind the wharf is where the tracks ran.

 Return to the bridge crossing over the canal and Walking past Beehive cottage take the track to the right along the farm track for 1/2 a mile until you reach the main road through the village of Kerridge.